By on 2021-02-12 -

 Renault Clio - Used

-The latest model, which is sensibly only available as a five door - has amazingly, been on the market since 2012.
+The model made until 2019, which was the first to be available only as a five door, has amazingly, been on the market since 2012.

-But don't let that put you off because it's a cracking and stylish not so small supermini with plenty of the latest technology and a high level of equipment straight out of the box.
+Don't let the fact that it's been replaced put you off because it's a brilliant not so small supermini with plenty of technology and a high level of equipment.

 All the engines are well subdued and apart from the cheapest 1.2, willing and peppy.

-This Clio is lower and wider than previous models, giving a better centre of gravity for stability, and helping towards that excellent comfort.
+The Clio is low and wide, giving a good centre of gravity for stability, and helping towards that excellent comfort.

-The longer bodyshell is probably one of the most spacious in the class, with good rear legroom and a large boot.
+The long bodyshell is probably one of the most spacious in the class, with good rear legroom and a large boot.

-The driving position is excellent, with plenty of column and seat adjustment, and all the controls and dials are readily to hand.
+The driving position is excellent, with plenty of column and seat adjustment, and all the controls and dials are well in view and ready to hand.

-Most will have been personalised by the person who bought them new, but steer clear of wacky colour combinations or over gaudy body paint, which will make them difficult to sell as anything like market value.
+Most will have been personalised by the person who bought them new, but steer clear of wacky colour combinations or over gaudy body paint, which will make them difficult to sell.

-Many will also have Renault's R-Link multimedia system, which can be used as an online portal.
-It has a seven inch touchscreen, which incoprorates sat nav and traffic updates.
+Many will also have Renault's R-Link multimedia system which can be used to get online.
+It has a seven inch touchscreen, which incorporates sat nav with traffic updates.

 Choose from one or more of the options to find the car for you.